Trump's civil fraud trial in New York begins Monday. Here's what to know about the case.

 Will Trump attend the trial?

-Trump plans to attend at least the first day of the civil trial.
+Trump arrived in court for opening statements Monday morning.
+He had said he planned to attend at least the first day of the civil trial.

 "I'm going to Court tomorrow morning to fight for my name and reputation," he posted Sunday night on his Truth Social platform.
 "THIS WHOLE CASE IS SHAM!!!" he wrote, lashing out at the prosecutor and judge.
 "See you in Court — Monday morning."